Sulaman

 Sulaman is a state constituency in Sabah, Malaysia, that has been represented in the Sabah State Legislative Assembly.
 It is mandated to return a single member to the Assembly under the first-past-the-post voting system.

-Polling districts

-As at 12 February 2016, this constituency contains the polling districts of Penimbawan, Serusup, Kindu, Indai, Batangan, Tambalang, Mengkabong, Berungis, Gayang, Nongkoulud, Telipok and Baru-Baru.

 Demographics

 As of 2020, Sulaman has a population of 30,088 people.

 History

 Polling districts

 According to the gazette issued on 31 October 2022, the Sulaman constituency has a total of 7 polling districts.